Daniel15/Website/Daniel15.Web/Posts/2006-11-14-exams-finished.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/11/exams-finished

+---

 Yesterday, I completed my last exam.
 This means that school is now over for this year, and I'll have more time to work on other things :D